Herbert Emery Schonland: World War II

+Schonland was San Francisco's Executive Officer when she was refurbished and put back into combat in 1943.
+He was put on staff duty at the Naval Training School in Philadelphia, Pennsylvania, in the fall of that year.
+He then started working as a damage control instructor at the Naval Training School in San Francisco, California, in the early months of 1944.
+In August 1944, Schonland received a promotion to the rank of Captain, retroactive to August 1943.
+In 1947, he was medically retired due to eye injury he suffered in combat and in recognition of his exceptional battle record, was appointed to Rear Admiral on the retired list.

+Later life

+After his retirement from the Navy, Schonland taught at the University of Santa Clara for several years and served as principal of the Drew School in San Francisco before moving to New London, Connecticut in 1958.
+Schonland and his wife Claire Mills (1908–1997) had a son and a daughter.

-He reached the rank of rear admiral before leaving the Navy.
-Schonland died November 13, 1984 at age 84.
-He and his wife Claire Mills (1908–1997) are buried in Arlington National Cemetery, Arlington County, Virginia.
+Schonland died November 13, 1984, at age 84.
+He and his wife Claire are buried in Arlington National Cemetery, Arlington County, Virginia.

 Honor and awards

 Medal of Honor citation

 Schonland's official Medal of Honor citation reads:

 For extreme heroism and courage above and beyond the call of duty as damage control officer of the U.S.S.
 San Francisco in action against greatly superior enemy forces in the battle off Savo Island, 12–13 November 1942.
 In the same violent night engagement in which all of his superior officers were killed or wounded, Lt.
 Comdr.
 Schonland was fighting valiantly to free the San Francisco of large quantities of water flooding the second deck compartments through numerous shell holes caused by enemy fire.
 Upon being informed that he was commanding officer, he ascertained that the conning of the ship was being efficiently handled, then directed the officer who had taken over that task to continue while he himself resumed the vitally important work of maintaining the stability of the ship.
 In water waist deep, he carried on his efforts in darkness illuminated only by hand lanterns until water in flooded compartments had been drained or pumped off and watertight integrity had again been restored to the San Francisco.
 His great personal valor and gallant devotion to duty at great peril to his own life were instrumental in bringing his ship back to port under her own power, saved to fight again in the service of her country.